 - Pour into crust over the rest of the filling ingredients.
-Bake, uncovered, for 30-40 minutes until crust is golden brown.
+Bake at 350 degrees F, uncovered, for 30-40 minutes until crust is golden brown.
 Cover crust with foil if browning too quickly, and continue baking for 10-20 minutes until a knife inserted in the center comes out clean (the center will be set).

 - Let cool for 10 minutes before slicing and serving.

 Create an account easily save your favorite content, so you never forget a recipe again.